For photography students worldwide

 (a) judging the Competition

-(b) displaying the winning entries and runners up at public exhibitions promoting World Photography Organisation and organized by World Photography Organisation
+(b) displaying the winning entries and runners up at public exhibitions promoting World Photography Organisation and organised by World Photography Organisation

 (c) inclusion within the Website and publication in the winner’s book or similar.